Custom color scheme, design, and logo of readthedocs page

 Change the layout

 I didn’t like any of the native sphinx site designs - either they look super outdated, or too many other packages already use it.
 Thankfully, the open-source community has created tons of options, which are compiled here.
 I chose Furo.
-It was super easy to implement, I simply ran pip install furo
+It was super easy to implement, I simply ran pip install furo, added furo to my docs/requirements.txt file, and then set html_theme = "furo".

 Change the color scheme